dertex909/Complexity-Analyzer/README.md

 ## ✨ Core Features

 *   **🧠 Deep Economic Analysis:** A graph-based engine calculates the "true cost" of production for every item.
-*   **🔌 Universal Mod Support:** Automatically discovers and parses recipes from virtually any mod compatible with JEI/EMI/REI.
+*   **🔌 Universal Mod Support:** Automatically discovers and parses recipes from virtually any mod compatible with JEI (Planned EMI/REI).
 *   **📊 Powerful In-Game CLI:** A rich set of `/complexity` commands for detailed analysis, crafting tree visualization, and server performance monitoring.
 *   **📤 Data Export:** Export all calculated data into **CSV or JSON** for external analysis.
 *   **🤖 AI-Powered Assistant (Planned):** An upcoming feature to provide in-game guidance and answer complex economic questions.